© Foundation Acta Paediatrica. Published by John Wiley & Sons Ltd

 Online ISSN: 1651-2227

-Virtual Issue: Selected articles on obesity published in Acta Paediatrica June 2012 to June 2013.
+Virtual issue: Selected articles on speech and language development published in Acta Paediatrica during 2011-2013.

 Hugo Lagercrantz, Editor-in-Chief Acta Paediatrica